 To unassign subdomains from content, access the Assigned To tab for the Terms and Conditions and press the global plus icon in the top right corner.
 In the slideout panel, unflag the clients that you want to unassign from the content.
-Alternatively, you can flag the subdomains in the list in the content’s Assigned To tab, then press the ellipsis icon at the bottom of the page, and select the option to unassign those domains from the Terms & Conditions.
+Alternatively, you can flag the subdomains in the list in the content’s Assigned To tab, then press the Choose Action button at the bottom of the page, and select the option to unassign those domains from the Terms & Conditions.

 Note on the Text Editor